rbolliger/apostrophePollPlugin/data/doc/01_installation.markdown

 apostrophePollPlugin provides a new button pointing to the `aPollPollAdmin` admin module.

+Apostrophe provides a mechanism which enables the button to be autoloaded and displayed (see [Apostrophe documentation](http://trac.apostrophenow.org/wiki/ManualDevelopersGuide#ManagingGlobalAdminButtonstotheApostropheAdminMenu "Adding global buttons")).
+But, depending on the configuration written in app.yml, it may sometimes be hidden, especially in the sandbox.

 If you installed Apostrophe from the sandbox or if you cannot see the button in the admin bar, you have to enable it in `app.yml`:

 	all: